TeamMentor/TM_4_Static/content/terms-and-conditions/terms-and-conditions.md

 ##### Aggregated Statistics

-Security Innovation Inc, may collect statistics about the behavior of visitors on TEAM Mentor websites.
-For instance,we may collect how many views a particular article got.
+Security Innovation Inc., may collect statistics about the behavior of visitors on TEAM Mentor websites.
+For instance, we may collect how many views a particular article earned.
 We collect and use this information to help us understand how visitors use the sites so we can maximize their effectiveness.
 From time to time, we may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of TEAM Mentor websites.

 ##### Cookies